-The basic difference between elastic and inelastic collision is that in elastic collision kinetic energy is conserved while in inelastic collision kinetic energy is not conserved.
+The basic difference between elastic and inelastic collision is that inelastic collision kinetic energy is conserved while in inelastic collision kinetic energy is not conserved.

 What is a Collision?

-In a collision a relatively large force acts on each colliding particle for a relatively short time.
+In a collision, a relatively large force acts on each colliding particle for a relatively short time.
 The basic idea of a collision is that the motion of the colliding particles (or of at least one of them) changes rather abruptly and that we can make a relatively clean separation of time that are “before the collision” and those that are “after the collision”.

 When a bat strikes a baseball, for example, the beginning and the end of the collision can be determined fairly precisely.
 The bat is in contact with the ball for an interval that is quite short compared with the time during which we are watching the ball.
-During the collision the bat exerts a large force on the ball.
+During the collision, the bat exerts a large force on the ball.
 This force varies with time in a complex way that we can measure only with difficulty.
 Both the ball and the bat are deformed during the collision.
 Forces that act for a time that is short compared with the time of observation of the system are called impulsive forces.

-Collision between elementary particles provide the principal source of information about there internal structure.
+The collision between elementary particles provide the principal source of information about there internal structure.
 When two particles collide and high energy, often the products of the collision are very different from the original particles.
 Some times these collisions produce hundreds of product particles whose total mass may be far greater than the masses of colliding particles ( Kinetic energy of the incident particles being converted into rest energy in the collision).
 By studying the trajectories of the outgoing particles and applying the fundamental conservation laws, we can reconstruct the original event.

-Another kind of collision is one that takes place between a space probe and an a planet” called the sling short effect”, In which the speed and the direction of space probe can be altered in a “close encounter” with a moving planet.
+Another kind of collision is one that takes place between a space probe and a planet” called the sling short effect”, In which the speed and the direction of space probe can be altered in a “close encounter” with a moving planet.
 The probe does not actually touch the planet, but it does come strongly under its gravitational influence for a time that is very short compared to the direction of the space prob’s journey.
 Thus we are justified in calling such in counters “collisions”.

 Is momentum is conserved inelastic Collision?